 What Happens If an Insurance Binder Expires?

 Insurance binders usually indicate the maximum time limit for which they are valid.
 If you have not received your new policy documents and your binder is about to expire, make sure and follow up to ask for your documents or you may not be insured.
-You can read more about what to do in this case at the end of this article.

 What Is Not Included in the Insurance Binder?